HADDADmed/Issue-Trackr-Pro/README.md

 ### Frontend

-1. Navigate to the `frontend` directory.
+1. Navigate to the `Issue-Trackr-Pro-clientSide` directory.
 2. Run `npm install` to install dependencies.
 3. Run `npm run serve` to start the development server.

 ### Backend

-1. Navigate to the `backend` directory.
+1. Navigate to the `Issue-Trackr-pro-serverSide` directory.
 2. Run `npm install` to install dependencies.
 3. Set up your MySQL database and update `.env` with the database details.
-4. Run `npm run start` to start the backend server.
+4. Run `npm start` to start the backend server using (nodemone).

 ## Contributing